 Founded in 1943, ASCD publishes Educational Leadership, a magazine that reports on such topics as teaching practices, promoting student success and leading change.
 Free magazine article abstracts are available at ASCD's website, but complete online access to the publication is reserved for members.

 ASCD offers an online archive of more than 1,000 articles and a blog featuring discussions of education leadership and related topics.
 The ASCD online store offers books, newsletters and magazines that include education leadership articles and resources.
-ASCD members have online access to current and previous publications such as the Journal of Curriculum and Supervision, Curriculum Technology Quarterly, Curriculum Update and Classroom Leadership.
+ASCD members have online access to current and previous publications such as:

 The Wallace Foundation

 The Wallace Foundation provides articles, resources and reports in the education leadership research section of its website.
-Article topics include improving the performance of principals, increasing student learning, implementing instructional change and leadership assessment.
+Article topics include:

 Profiles of education leadership programs in public school systems are available.
 Additionally, users may subscribe to an education leadership RSS feed and sign up to be notified by email when new education leadership resources are available online.

 The George Lucas Education Foundation's Edutopia provides online articles and resources that cover kindergarten through high school level educational strategies.
-Some topics covered include effective student assessment, project-based learning, teacher and administrator development, technology integration in the classroom and integrated studies.
 The website is free to join, and there's an optional newsletter available.
 There are also online community groups where educational professionals can share their experiences and get advice.
+Some topics covered include:

 The website has a section dedicated to resources on school leadership, including those for both principals and teacher leaders.
 Individuals can review strategies for better leadership and get tips from experienced principals.
 Some topics that articles focus on include transforming schools, improving teacher and principal relationships, providing feedback as a leader, coaching students and teachers and recruiting and retaining educational leaders.
 There are also some online videos available, as well as a list to additional websites that offer references for educational leaders.